faridizzat-exe/skills-github-pages/index.md

 ---
-title: Welcome to my blog!
+title: Welcome to Farid's blog!
 ---

 <h2> The Beginning of My Humble Journey </h2>